Shkyrockett/engine/Conventions.md

 ### Equality Comparison

-To reduce the chance of errors in equality comparisons accross various comparison operators, please use the following as a template for modeling Structs/Classes that need equality comparisons.
+To reduce the chance of errors in equality comparisons across various comparison operators, please use the following as a template for modeling Structs/Classes that need equality comparisons.

 ```c#
     public struct ComparableObject